 So Good Fudge Pops (with Avocado!)

 Plan to make these in the morning of the day you want to serve them or the day before so they have time to freeze.
 See Notes for allergy-friendly substitutions.
-Amount of popsicles the recipe makes may vary according to the size of your mold.
+The amount of popsicles the recipe makes will vary according to the size of your mold.

 Prep Time 10 minutes